we'll be looking at data on Groundhog predictions

 year >= 2000 ~ 21))

-# Working off of our table with the number of predictions and number of shadows seen per groundhog, lets:
+# Working off of our table with the number of predictions and number of shadows seen per year, lets:

-# Add a column called shadow_percent that gives the percentage of time each groundhog sees its shadow
+# Add a column called shadow_percent that gives the percentage of groundhogs that saw their shadow that year

-# Filter for groundhogs with more than 5 predictions
+# Filter for years that had at least 5 predictions

-# Keep only the variables id and shadow_percent, and rename id to groundhog_id
+# Keep only the variables year and shadow_percent, and rename year to prediction_year

-# Assign the result to a variable groundhog_predictions
+# Assign the result to a variable year_predictions

 summarize(n_predictions = n(),